szporwolik/perun/README.md

 # Perun for DCS World

 This toolset extracts data from DCS World server and export it to local json file and UDP port. **Optional** windows app puts JSON data to MySQL database.
+Additionaly windows app can be used to merge LotATC and DCS SRS data in one database making Perun for DCS World ultimate integration tool for server admins.

 ## Getting Started

 You can use this toolkit with or without Windows app.
-Simple DCS export scripts will create JSON file which can be used for further processing.
+Simple DCS export scripts will create JSON file which can be used for further processing, by default this file is created in Scripts\Json folder located in your Saved Games DCS folder tree.

 ### Prerequisites

 Core:
  * For JSON Export:
    * DCS World stable or DCS World beta
- * For UDP Export:
-   * Windows app which handles UDP readouts
  * **(Optional)** For MySQL Export:
    * MySQL server with read/write access